chuckh/road-to-polymer/conversion.md

 ### CSS Conversion Process
 1. ???

+### Finish
+1. Review converted code
+2. Save or copy converted code

 ---

-# Migration Notes from Polymer 0.8 PRIMER.md
+## Migration Notes from Polymer 0.8 PRIMER.md
 https://raw.githubusercontent.com/Polymer/polymer/0.8-preview/PRIMER.md

 This section covers how to deal with yet-unimplemented and/or de-scoped features in Polymer 0.8 as compared to 0.5.
 Many of these are simply un-implemented; that is, we will likely have a final "solution" that addresses the need, we just haven't tackled that feature yet as we address items in priority order.
 Other solutions in 0.8 may be lower-level as compared to 0.5, and will be explained here.